rong-jin/rong-jin.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D. candidate in Mechanical Engineering at the University of Kentucky, specializing in high-velocity impact and data assimilation.
-My research leverages advanced simulation techniques, utilizing both the Smoothed Particle Hydrodynamics (SPH) method and the Finite Element Method (FEM) in LS-DYNA and Python, to optimize material parameter calibration.
-I am also proficient in 3D modeling with SolidWorks, motion analysis, and technical documentation, enabling me to deliver robust, data-driven engineering solutions.
-Welcome to explore my work and join me in discussing cutting-edge technologies.
+I am a Ph.D. candidate in Mechanical Engineering at the University of Kentucky, driven by a passion for solving complex problems at the intersection of High-Velocity Impact (HVI) mechanics and computational modeling.

+My research focuses on bridging the gap between virtual simulations and physical reality.
+I specialize in advanced LS-DYNA simulations, leveraging both meshfree methods (SPH/SPG) and Finite Element Methods (FEM) to model extreme material behaviors.
+A key differentiator in my work is the rigorous application of Data Assimilation (DA) and Uncertainty Quantification (UQ).
+I utilize these frameworks specifically for material model parameter calibration, ensuring that simulation predictions are mathematically robust and physically accurate.

+Beyond computational mechanics, I believe in a holistic engineering approach.
+My technical workflow is supported by HVI experiments and 3D-DIC data post-processing for validation.
+I am also proficient in using Python for data analysis and automation, and SolidWorks for 3D modeling and motion analysis.

+Whether it's conducting high-fidelity simulations or delivering comprehensive technical documentation, I am committed to providing robust, data-driven engineering solutions.
+I welcome the opportunity to connect and discuss cutting-edge technologies in simulation and mechanical design.

 <!--A data-driven personal website
 ======